• Image field 45

 -Earn college credit

--Receive free, high-quality training and mentorship
+-Receive high-quality training, mentorship, and supervision

--Obtain letters of recommendation and/or professional references
+-Obtain professional references and/or letters of recommendation

--Make a real difference in people’s lives
+-Make a meaningful difference in people’s lives

 Schedule & Structure